Jesus/jesus.github.io/_posts/2017-11-16-javascript-hoisting.md

 small details of programming languages, today I'm writing about *javascript hoisting*.

-Let's start by trying to guess what the output of this JS snippet would be:
+Let's start by trying to guess what the output of this javascript chunk would
+be:

 ```javascript
 a = "hello";